Immerser01/User-and-Movie-Management-System/README.md

-#This server has 6 kind of operations:
+- This server has functions related to Users and Movies
+- Credentials and Admin functions are provided for security

 #RegisterUser (POST): "/users"